How do I apply for a Summit County Library Card?

 Can I pay my fines online?

-We currently only accept in-person payments of cash or a check made out to Summit County Library.
+We currently only accept in-person payments of credit card, cash, or check made out to Summit County Library.

 What if I lose or damage something I borrow?